Kik07L/Behringer-X-Touch-for-ableton/readme.md

 ### Macro Mapper (beta)
 - Quick access to 16 multi-mappable macros via the rotary encoders.
-- Place the supplied "X-Touch Macro Mapper" device on the Master track as the first (leftmost) device in the chain.
+- Place the supplied "XTouch/Macro Mapper/X-Touch Macro Mapper" device on the Master track as the first (leftmost) device in the chain.
 - Map the Max4Live devices in the rack to any function in the project and rename the 16 macro knobs to suit.
 - Press and hold `USER` to bring up mappings on rotary encoders temporarily, or `SHIFT + USER` to lock.
   - Quick access through the `USER` button will work with any device that is first in the chain on the Master channel and has "X-Touch" in its name.